A typical Shiny app has a UI portion and a server portion. Before

 R Markdown website.
 Even though interactive documents don’t

-explicitly specify a UI and a server, using shinyjs
+explicitly specify a UI and a server, all you need to do is call

-be used inside an R Markdown code chunk (assuming the Rmd document is
+inside an R Markdown code chunk (assuming the Rmd document is set up

 library(shinyjs)